Generative Video Diffusion for Unseen Novel Semantic Video Moment Retrieval: Experiments

+\textbf{Data Setup.} \dz{To assess \abbrname for novel semantic VMR, we employed the `novel-word' split \cite{visa} on Charades-STA \cite{charades}, where the testing split contains `novel-words' not seen in the training split.
+For QVHighlights \cite{QVHIGHTLIGHTS} and TaCoS \cite{Tacos}, we sample sentences from the standard training split and exclude them from the training set.
+In our implementation, we selected 50/300/300 sentences separately from each dataset for data generation.
+Selection details are shown in \sg{the} Supplementary.

-\textbf{Implementational Details.} Given a target sentence, we generate 100 and 200 videos for Charades-STA and ActivityNet, resulting in a total of 5000 and 8600 generated videos respectively.
-For quantitative selection, we use CLIP~\cite{clip} to compute the prompt fidelity and DINO~\cite{DINO} for the structure fidelity.
-We set $k$ to 500 and 1500 respectively for the two datasets.
-For qualitative selection, we set $l$ to be 100 and 300 respectively for the two datasets.
-For VMR evaluation, we select the SOTA methods MMN~\cite{mmn} and VDI~\cite{VDI} as our baseline, and we adopt “R@n, IoU = µ” and “mIoU” as the evaluation metrics for fair comparison.
+\textbf{Implementational Details.} For each target sentence, we created 100/50/50 videos for each dataset.
+This resulted in a total of 5,000/15,000/15,000 generated videos, ready to be chosen to support the training of the VMR model.
+For hybrid selection, we used CLIP~\cite{clip} to compute the cross-modal relevance score and DINO~\cite{DINO} for the uni-modal structure score.
+We set $k$ to 500, 1500 and 1500 respectively for the three datasets.
+For the model performance disparity metric, we set $l$ to be 100, 500 and 500 respectively for each dataset.
+We adopted R1@µ, mAP@µ, mIoU, and mAPavg as the evaluation metrics.}